BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_2_Using_CLTV_in_Scripts.md

 The above explanation is sufficient to use and understand CLTV.
 However, [BIP 65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki) lays out all the details.

-In order for CLTV to verify, allowing continued execution of a Bitcoin Script, the following must occur:
+A locking script will only allow a transaction to respend a UTXO locked with a CLTV if `OP_CHECKLOCKTIMEVALUE` verifies all of the following:

-* The `nSequence` field must be set to less than 0xffffffff
+* The `nSequence` field must be set to less than 0xffffffff, usually 0xffffffff-1 to avoid confilcts with relative timelocks.
-* There must be an operand on the stack that's 0 or greater.
+* CLTV must pop an operand off the stack and it must be 0 or greater.
 * Both the stack operand and `nLockTime` must either be above or below 500 million, to depict the same sort of absolute timelock.
-* The `nLockTime` must be greater than or equal to the stack operand.
+* The `nLockTime` value must be greater than or equal to the stack operand.

 So the first thing to note here is that `nLockTime` is still used with CLTV.
-To be precise, it's required in a transaction that tries to _respend_ a CLTV-timelocked UTXO.
-That means that it's not a part of the script's logic.
+To be precise, it's required in the transaction that tries to _respend_ a CLTV-timelocked UTXO.
+That means that it's not a part of the script's requirements.
 It's just the timer that's used to release the funds, _as defined in the script_.

 This is managed through a clever understanding of how `nLockTime` works: a value for `nLockTime` must always be chosen that is less than or equal to the present time (or blockheight), so that the respending transaction can be put on the blockchain.
-However, due to CLTV's requirements, a value must also be chosen that is greater than or equal to CLTV's argument.
-The union of these two sets is 0 until the present time matches the CLTV argument.
-Afterward, any value can be chosen between CLTV's argument and the present time.
+However, due to CLTV's requirements, a value must also be chosen that is greater than or equal to CLTV's operand.
+The union of these two sets is `NULL` until the present time matches the CLTV operand.
+Afterward, any value can be chosen between CLTV's operand and the present time.
+Usually, you'd just set it to the present time (or block).

 ## Write a CLTV Script

 `OP_CHECKLOCKTIMEVERIFY` includes an `OP_VERIFY`, which means that it will immediately halt the script if its verification does not succeed.
-It has one other quirk: unlike most "Verify" commands, it leaves what it's testing on the stack (just in case you want to make any other checks against the time).
+It has one other quirk: unlike most "verify" commands, it leaves what it's testing on the stack (just in case you want to make any other checks against the time).
 This means that an `OP_CHECKLOCKTIMEVERIFY` is usually followed by an `OP_DROP` to clear the stack.

-The following simple locking script could be used to transform a P2PKH output to CLTV-P2PKH transaction:
+The following simple locking script could be used to transform a P2PKH output to a timelocked-P2PKH transaction:
 ```
 <NextYear> OP_CHECKLOCKTIMEVERIFY OP_DROP OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG
 ```

 ### Encode a CLTV Script

-Of course, as with any complex Bitcoin Scripts, this would actually be encoded in a P2SH script, as explained in [§8.1: Understanding the Foundation of P2SH](8_1_Understanding_the_Foundation_of_P2SH.md).
+Of course, as with any complex Bitcoin Scripts, this CLTV script would actually be encoded in a P2SH script, as explained in [§8.1: Understanding the Foundation of P2SH](8_1_Understanding_the_Foundation_of_P2SH.md) and [§8.2: Building the Structure of P2SH](8_2_Building_the_Structure_of_P2SH.md).

 Assuming that `<NextYear>` were the integer "1546288031" (little-endian hex: 0x9f7b2a5c) and `<pubKeyHash>` were "371c20fb2e9899338ce5e99908e64fd30b789313", this `redeemScript` would be built as:
 ```